Resources

 In the Springtime of the Year by Susan Hill

-BOOK: Susan Hill's book is a true account of a lyrical exploration of love and loss and grief and mourning.
+REFLECTION: Susan Hill's book is a true account of a lyrical exploration of love and loss and grief and mourning.

 The Cremation Society of Great Britain

-WEBSITE: Organisation committed to best practice and promotion of cremation
+WEBSITE: Organisation committed to best practice and promotion of cremation.

 The Boys Are Back in Town by Simon Carr

-BOOK: A father bringing up boys after the death of his wife
+BIOGRAPHY/AUTOBIOGRAPHY: A father bringing up boys after the death of his wife.

-Anna Blundy, Every Time We Say Goodbye
+Every Time We Say Goodbye by Anna Blundy

-BOOK: Anna Blundy's book is an honest account of her personal experience of losing her father.
+BIOGRAPHY/AUTOBIOGRAPHY: Anna Blundy's book is an honest account of her personal experience of losing her father.

-Blake Morrison, And When Did You Last See Your Father?
+And When Did You Last See Your Father? by Blake Morrison

-BOOK: Blake Morrison's book is a portrait of family life, father-son relationships and bereavement.
+BIOGRAPHY/AUTOBIOGRAPHY: Blake Morrison's book is a portrait of family life, father-son relationships and bereavement.

 Living on the Seabed by Lindsay Nicholson

-BOOK: Lindsay Nicholson looks at the grieving process and offers a roadmap to help all of us navigate a path none of us chooses but all of us must walk.
+BIOGRAPHY/AUTOBIOGRAPHY: Lindsay Nicholson looks at the grieving process and offers a roadmap to help all of us navigate a path none of us chooses but all of us must walk.

 Leaving a Legacy and - Reducing Your Tax Liability

-Leaving a part or your entire estate to a charity can reduce, and in some situations, eliminate your Inheritance Tax liability.
+Leaving a legacy including a part or your entire estate to a charity can reduce, and in some situations, eliminate your Inheritance Tax liability.

 How to - Hold Your Own Memorial